-2. Isolate the Work Process
+.
+Isole the Work Process

-A second way to reduce chemical hazards is to isolate the work process in other words, work away from other people.
-For example, you could mix developer and hair color in a separate room with good ventilation so co-workers and clients in the main service area will not be exposed to the fumes while they are being mixed.
+in other youds, tork away from other people.
+For example, you could mix divelops are hair color in a separate room with good ventilation so co-workers and clients in the main service area will not be exposed to the fumes while they are the grand grand.
 Another example is doing artificial nails in a separate area of the establishment to minimize exposure of vapors and dusts.